Alan Goodman: Writing and production

-There are few mediums that Goodman hasn't written for over the years including newspapers, radio, television, advertising, jazz record liner notes and digital.

-He created or co-created the television series Kids' Court, The Movie Masters (both with Albie Hecht) Hey Dude, The Mystery Files of Shelby Woo, among others.
-Goodman co-created the Nickelodeon Kids' Choice Awards.
-Goodman wrote scripts for several television shows including Hey Dude, Clarissa Explains It All, Clifford's Puppy Days and JoJo's Circus.
+Goodman co-created the television series Kids' Court, The Movie Masters (both with Albie Hecht) Hey Dude, The Mystery Files of Shelby Woo, among others.
+He also co-created the Nickelodeon Kids' Choice Awards.
+Goodman also wrote scripts for several television shows including Hey Dude, Clarissa Explains It All, Clifford's Puppy Days and JoJo's Circus.
 He was the co-producer and show runner for two seasons of Clarissa Explains It All.

-Since 1984 Goodman has been the primary writer and creative director for the all the brochure and website essays for one of the most respected jazz reissue record labels, Mosaic Records limited edition jazz boxes.
+Since 1984 Goodman has been the primary writer and creative director for the brochure and website essays of Mosaic Records' jazz boxes.
 This work is in addition to his liner note writing for various independent jazz recording labels.

 During his consulting engagement at BBC America, Goodman wrote and produced entertainment news content and specials for the network.
 He was also one of the developers and first creative director at COZI-TV, a free-to-air television network owned by the NBC Owned Television Stations division of NBCUniversal.
-At COZI-TV he also wrote, directed, and produced original content, including the first ever fully auto-tuned TV program, "Autotune The Munsters."
+At COZI-TV he also wrote, directed, and produced original content, including the first ever fully auto-tuned TV program, Autotune The Munsters.